ResearchComputing/Documentation/docs/clusters/alpine/index.rst

 On May 18, 2022, CU Research Computing released phase 1 of Alpine, the third generation CURC High Performance Computing Cluster.
 Phase 2 was released in September 2022.
 The warranty of the Summit cluster's storage ended on September 30, 2022.
-The full sun-setting of the Summit system is yet to be finalized.
+The full sun-setting of the Summit system is March 1, 2023.

 .. image:: ./images/alpine_summit_timeline.png
   :width: 400